EyobAshenaki/alx-journey/0x00-shell_basics/README.md

-'8-firstdelete' script deletes the file 'betty' in '/tmp/my_first_directory' '9-firstdirdeletion' script deletes the directory '/tmp/my_first_directory' '10-back' script chages the working directory to the previous one
+'8-firstdelete' script deletes the file 'betty' in '/tmp/my_first_directory' '9-firstdirdeletion' script deletes the directory '/tmp/my_first_directory' '10-back' script chages the working directory to the previous one '11-lists' script lists all files in the current, the parent and '/boot' directory (in this order), in long format